DataFire/Integrations/integrations/generated/google_dataproc/README.md

 ### ClusterConfig
 * ClusterConfig `object`: The cluster config.
   * configBucket `string`: Optional.
-A Google Cloud Storage staging bucket used for sharing generated SSH keys and config.
+A Cloud Storage staging bucket used for sharing generated SSH keys and config.
 If you do not specify a staging bucket, Cloud Dataproc will determine an appropriate Cloud Storage location (US, ASIA, or EU) for your cluster's staging bucket according to the Google Compute Engine zone where your cluster is deployed, and then it will create and manage this project-level, per-location bucket for you.
   * gceClusterConfig [GceClusterConfig](#gceclusterconfig)
   * initializationActions `array`: Optional.
 Commands to execute on each node after config is completed.
 By default, executables are run on master and all worker nodes.
 You can test a node's role metadata to run an executable on a master or worker node, as shown below using curl (you can also use wget):
     * items [NodeInitializationAction](#nodeinitializationaction)